KarolDuracz/SVG-Mind-Tree/README.md

 curl http://localhost:5000/api/nodes/4
 ```

 From this listing, I have the entire list of connection IDs and nodes.
-So, I can delete the connection between #17 and #4.
+So, I can delete connection between #17 and #4.

 ```
 curl -X DELETE http://localhost:5000/api/connections/18